 As defined by the requirements of SFAS No. 131, Disclosures About Segments of an Enterprise and Related Information, the Company operates in one reportable segment: the design, development, marketing and sale of high-performance, mixed-signal analog semiconductors for the personal computing and telecommunications markets.
 The Company's chief operating decision maker is its chief executive officer.
 The Company derived substantially all of its sales from international sales during 2001 and 2002.
 In 2003, the Company had significant sales to a third party with whom it had a distribution arrangement in the United States who resells primarily to customers in Asia.
-In March 2004, the Company discontinued using this particular third party and is using other distributors in Asia for sales to customers in that region.
+In March

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended December 31, 2001, 2002 and 2003 and Six Months Ended June 30, 2004 (Information with Respect to June 30, 2004 and the Six Months Ended June 30, 2003 and 2004 is Unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended December 31, 2001, 2002 and 2003 and Nine Months Ended September 30, 2004 (Information with Respect to September 30, 2004 and the Nine Months Ended September 30, 2003 and 2004 is Unaudited)